 Geography is the science of place and space.
 Geographers ask where things are located on the surface of the Earth, why they are located where they are, how places differ from one another, and how people interact with the environment.

-Are you interested in becoming a geography major?
+Are you interested in becoming a Geography and Geographic Information Science major?
 Do you ever wonder 'what career is possible for me with a geography degree?'
 Here is a collection of helpful and informative videos.

 Branches of Geography